 Starting a Cloud Accounting Software to help SMEs

-Many a time when dealing with SMEs, we realised that they face many challenges in automating and managing their finances, to accounting etc.
+Many a time when dealing with SMEs, we realized that they face many challenges in automating and managing their finances, accounting, etc.

 But given the size of their operations, SME’s have constraints spending on automation or technology.

 In fact, in 2012, I had a first-hand experience when one of my clients struggled to get real-time data.
 We tried using the accounting systems available then, but it was not possible to get a real-time view of financial transactions for the company’s management.

 Coincidently, my elder brother, Harshal is from a technology background and I happen to discuss this problem with him.
 He said 'why don’t you try any cloud-based accounting solution.'